gamesbook/pyprototypr/docs/core_shapes.rst

 The only change has been to make the default line width thicker, for easier viewing of the PNG images.

-To make it easier to see where and how a shape has been drawn, these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_) for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
-The grid respects the margins that have been set, although the numbers themselves are drawn inside the margin!
+To make it easier to see where and how a shape has been drawn, most of these examples have been created with a background grid (which **pyprototypr** refers to as a `Blueprint`_) for cross-reference: the values of **x** appear across the lower edge of the grid (increasing from left to right); those for **y** along the left side (increasing from bottom to top).
+The grid respects the margins that have been set - so "0" is actually offset from the actual page corner - although the Blueprint numbering is, itself, inside the margin!

    The graphics for these examples were generated from the scripts in the ``examples`` directory - look at the